-Unspent funds for delivery years 2017-2018 through 2019-2020 will roll over and be available for the subsequent delivery year.
-Up to half of any roll over funds, moreover, may be allocated to cover any "funding shortfall" for the Illinois Solar for All Program (see Sections 2.6.1 and 8.4.3 for more details); however, at this time no allocation is planned or expected.230 The Agency will request updated data from the utilities each spring and fall and will update RPS budgets and goals to reflect that updated information.
-The update will be posted to the Agency's website.
-The Agency will use those updates to make determinations related to utilization of any available funds as described further in Section 3.22.
+Unspent funds for delivery years 2017-2018 through 2020-2021 will roll over and be available for the subsequent delivery year, provided that the roll over funds must be applied on or before May 31, 2021.
+Up to half of any roll over funds, moreover, may be allocated to cover any "funding shortfall" for the Illinois Solar for All Program (see Sections 2.6.1 and 8.4.3 for more details).
+197 The Agency will update RPS budgets on an annual basis to reflect these various adjustments.